nhoizey/jekyll-postfiles/README.md

 ## Contributing

 Thanks for your interest in contributing!
 There are many ways to contribute to this project.
-Get started here (https://github.com/nhoizey/jekyll-postfiles/blob/master/CONTRIBUTING.md).
+[Get started here](https://github.com/nhoizey/jekyll-postfiles/blob/master/CONTRIBUTING.md).

 ## License